CERTCC/CERT-Guide-to-CVD/docs/conclusion/index.md

 TVs, use credit cards or ATMs for banking and/or shopping, drive cars, fly in airplanes, go to the hospital for diagnostic imaging or intravenous medicine, live in houses with smart meters, and so forth.
-The list goes on to include nearly everyone, and \"opting out\" is not a viable position for most people to take.
+The list goes on to include nearly everyone, and "opting out" is not a viable position for most people to take.
 In an ideal world, software would do exactly what we expect it to do, and nothing we don\'t want it to do.
 In an ideal world, vendors would be receptive to finding out